 - Create a Hangout button to start your app in a Hangout.
-To enable users to find your app or extension, create a Hangout button.
-Then place the button on your website.
+Create a Hangout button, placing the button on your website.
 Users then click on the button to start a Hangout with your public application or extension running inside it.

 After a user starts your app or extension, its entry will appear in the Active Apps list on the left of the screen.
 The description and icons for each entry come from the fields you fill out in the Google Developers Console.

 Active Apps list